Graeme Cremer: Captaincy

 Cremer was appointed as the interim captain of Zimbabwe team and they played first match under Cremer against India in June 2016.
 Despite loss all 3 ODIs against India, Zimbabwe won first T20I by 2 wickets, which was first victory under Cremer.

 Next, Zimbabwe played another home series against New Zealand, which was also whitewashed by New Zealand 2–0.
 However, prior to Sri Lanka test tour, former Zimbabwean cricketer Heath Streak was appointed as the coach and Cremer stood as the captain for the series.

 During the first Test at Harare, Cremer took four crucial wickets in Sri Lankan first innings and while bat, also scored his maiden Test century, guiding his team to avoid follow-on.
 With this, He became the first Zimbabwe player and only the seventh captain to make a hundred and take four wickets in an innings of a Test.
-His efforts in both innings of the Test ended in vein, where they lost the match by 225 runs.
+His efforts in both innings of the Test ended in vain, where they lost the match by 225 runs.
 During the first test, Cremer set a record for facing the most number of balls as a number 8 batsman in a test match facing 351 balls just after Wasim Akram who faced 363 balls as number 8 batsman in a single test.
 However, Cremer was awarded man of the match for his all-round performance in the match.
 Zimbabwe lost this series 0–2.

 The test series was followed by a tri-series also featuring West Indies.
 Under Cremer, Zimbabwe advanced to the finals of a tri-series for the first time in six years with four different results – a loss, a tie, a no-result and a win.
 Zimbabwe lost the finals to Sri Lanka, however.

 However, under his captaincy, Zimbabwe recorded their first ODI series win against Sri Lanka, which is recorded as their only fourth series win in all time.
 In the series, Zimbabwe recorded the first 300+ successful chase in Sri Lanka soil for the first time in 296 ODIs in Sri Lanka as well.

 His captaincy improved better and better with every game in all formats.
 On 16 July 2017, in the one-off test against Sri Lanka at R Premadasa Stadium, Cremer took his maiden test five-wicket haul.
 With that, Cremer became the first Zimbabwe captain to take a five-wicket haul as well.
 However, Zimbabwe lost the match by 4 wickets, where Sri Lanka successfully chased 388 runs to post highest ever run-chase in Asia in tests.
 Cremer took 9 wickets in the match for 275 runs, which was recorded as best by a Zimbabwe captain in Tests.

 In March 2018, after Zimbabwe failed to progress from the 2018 Cricket World Cup Qualifier tournament in Zimbabwe, Cremer was sacked by Zimbabwe Cricket.